barsoom/content_translator/README.md

 This app follows the model of [gridlook](https://github.com/barsoom/gridlook) to keep things simple: one deployment per client project.

-### Sending content changes to this app
+### Sending content changes from your app (e.g. Auctionet) to WTI, via this app

-Content is sent to this app by HTTP calls.
+When some records are created, changed or destroyed in your app, they should send content to this app via HTTP calls.
 Create and update is POST, destroy is DELETE.

+In Auctionet, this happens via a `SyncedToContentTranslationApp` mixin that queues up a job.

 These calls can be made multiple times without causing any problems, so design your app to continue retrying the requests until you get a 200 response (e.g. instead of a timeout).